afshinrahmati/RabbitMq/README.md

 4. **Headers Exchange**: Routes messages based on message header attributes rather than the routing key.<set the names of the queue like json>

 The exchange acts as a mediator between producers and queues, ensuring that messages are delivered to the appropriate destinations based on the defined routing rules.
 It abstracts the complexity of message routing from producers and allows for flexible and dynamic message routing within the system.
+* docker exec 14 rabbitmqctl list_exchanges
+## for create Exchange(declar):
+create exchange you should use the declar:
+1) docker exec -it 14 rabbitmqadmin declare exchange name=send_email_events --vhost=customers  type=topic -u afshin -p 123456 durable=true
+if  rabbitmqadmin is error you can use:
+1.1) curl -i -u afshin:123456 -H "content-type:application/json" -XPUT http://localhost:15672/api/exchanges/customers/send_email_events -d'{"type":"topic","durable":true}'
+after the create you should give the permission for the Exchange the you create.

 ## What is Channel: